-The Federation of European Social Employers together with the European Federation of Public Service Unions (EPSU) discussions in view of establishing a joint workplan at EU level.
+The Federation of European Social Employers together with the European Federation of Public Service Unions (EPSU) developed a joint position paper on digitalisation in the social services sector.

 On 27th June, the Social Employers and EPSU held a Thematic Seminar at the European Economic and Social Committee (EESC) in Brussels, discussing “European Social Dialogue for the Social Services Sector – state of play and ways forward”.
 The full-day event with 75 participants was the final conference of the PESSIS+ project, that aims to develop European sectoral social dialogue for the social services sector.

 On 20th May, the Social Employers, together with EASPD and EPSU, hosted a side-event at the Annual Convention for Inclusive Growth (ACIG) in Brussels.
 The event title was: “How can investment in social services workforce deliver inclusive growth?
 Innovative approaches in recruitment, retention and training.”

 On 17th May, the Social Employers met with their Romanian members FONSS in Bucharest.
 The joint event, that brought together 25 participants, discussed the state of play of social dialogue in the Romanian social services sector and introduced the Social Employers’ work at European level.

 The European Commission launched a new publication highlighting how their policies supported employment, social affairs, skills and labour mobility during the period 2014-2019.

 Our Spanish member Lares published an interview with Gregor Tomschizek, President of the Social Employers, in their monthly magazine “Somos Lares”

 The European Economic and Social Committee (EESC) hosted a hearing on the European Pillars of Social Rights (EPSR).
 The Aim of the hearing was to assess the impact of the EPSR at EU and national level and the measures taken to implement its principles.
 The findings of the hearing will feed into an opinion paper on the topic.